acolak/acolak/README.md

 - 👋 Hi, I’m Ahmet Colak
-- 👀 I’m interested in Java and System Design
+- 👀 I’m interested in System Design, Software Domain Arcitechture and Leadership
 - 🌱 I’m currently learning Kubernetes
 - 💞️ I’m looking to collaborate on side projects
 - 📫 You can reach me by Linkedin https://www.linkedin.com/in/colak-ahmet/